-Every Berea student is awarded a four-year, full-tuition scholarship.
+Every Berea student is awarded a four-year, Tuition Promise Scholarship.
 The amount of the scholarship will vary depending on financial need and the presence of any additional outside scholarships.
-The important thing is that, together, these resources cover the entire cost of tuition, which totals $24,100 for the 2010-11 school year.
-The tuition cost to students and their families is $0.
+The important thing is that, together, these resources cover the entire cost of tuition, which totals $22,100 per student in 2013-14.

 The difference is our endowment.
 It’s a resource made available by people who believe exceptional students shouldn’t be denied an outstanding education.
 This endowment helps offset the costs of higher education and allows our students to focus on their schooling, not how they’re going to pay for it.

 Majors, Minors, and Programs

-- 69% of students from the Appalachian region and Kentucky
+- 71% of students from the Appalachian region and Kentucky

-- 7% international student enrollment—114 students
+- 8% international student enrollment—120 students

 The College is located near the center of town and is easily accessible by car from Interstate 75.
 Driving time from Louisville, Kentucky; Knoxville, Tennessee; or Cincinnati, Ohio is about two hours.
 Commercial airline service is available through Blue Grass Airport in Lexington.

-Berea College, Berea, KY 40404, Phone: 859-985-3000; toll-free: 800-457-9846
+Berea College, Berea, KY 40404

 The College environment is designed to enhance student learning, and features: